amelie-girard7/An-Introduction-to-natural-language-processing/README.md

 - In a more advanced method, the entire text is transformed into a vector (known as "document representation"), which a classifier then uses to deduce the sentiment's category.

 #### Topic modelling
-Topic modeling identifies the primary **topics** across a collection of documents, offering a snapshot of their collective content.
+Topic modelling identifies the primary **topics** across a collection of documents, offering a snapshot of their collective content.
 Additionally, it ascertains **the proportion of these topics** within each document.
 These topic proportions can be used to automatically categorise, classify, or cluster each document, aiding in the organisation of the collection.

 <img src="./src/img/topic-modelling.png" width="60%" height="auto">

 #### Summarisation
 Abstractive summarization creates entirely new content.
-Below is an illustration of extractive text summarisation provided by Salesforce .
+Below is an illustration of extractive text summarisation provided by Salesforce.

 <img src="./src/img/summarisation.png" width="40%" height="auto">
 (courtesy of Frase.io)